 Our strategy is to create, manufacture, test, and deliver the highest quality medicines for people living with rare metabolic diseases through internally developed, acquired, or in-licensed products and product candidates that have the potential to obsolete current treatments, provide significant benefits to patients, and be first- or best-in-class.
-In addition to our programs in Fabry and Pompe, we have begun to leverage our global capabilities to develop and expand our robust pipeline through our recent entry into genomic medicine.
-We have made significant progress toward fulfilling our vision to build a leading global biotechnology company focused on rare metabolic diseases.
+In addition to our programs in Fabry and Pompe diseases, we are leveraging our global capabilities to develop and expand our robust pipeline in genomic medicine.
+We have made significant progress toward fulfilling our vision of building a leading global biotechnology company focused on rare metabolic diseases.